tonyjunkes/fw1-qb-example/README.md

 - Run `install` and then run `start`.
 - Start hacking away!

+_Currently set up to support Lucee which will start by default on CommandBox.
+Administrator level mappings will need to be set, and the syntax for extending FW/1 changed, for Adobe ColdFusion to function._

 No database required - The example application uses an H2 database that is defined in the Application.cfc.

+To clear or rebuild the database example data, go to either URL:

+- /db/clear
+- /db/populate